-- When children join our school in Reception, the class teacher will meet and visit new pupils and meet parents during the term prior to starting in September. - Discussion takes place between the pre- school setting and our school to ensure that we understand the specific needs of children due to join us, and that records are passed on. - Children due to join the school into the reception class will visit the school.
-If appropriate, we will arrange for additional visits to our setting for learners identified with SEND. - Resources will be provided to enable a smooth transition (eg pictures of the school, class and staff)
+- When children join our school in Reception, the class teacher will meet and visit new pupils in their setting and meet parents during the term prior to starting in September. - Discussion takes place between the pre- school setting and our school to ensure that we understand the specific needs of children due to join us, and that records are passed on.
+The class teacher will attend relevant meetings (eg EHCP reviews) prior to the child starting school, where possible. - Children due to join the school into the reception class will visit the school on several occasions.
+If appropriate, we will arrange for additional visits to our setting for learners identified with SEND.

-Moving between schools
+• Resources will be provided to enable a smooth transition (eg pictures of the school, class and staff) Moving between schools

-- If a child is moving to another school we will contact the new school SEND Co and ensure he/she knows about any special arrangements or support that needs to be made. - We will make sure that all records are passed on as soon as possible. - If possible, and if appropriate, we will arrange for staff from the new school to meet the child at our school prior to a move.
+- If a child is moving to another school we will contact the new school SEND Co and ensure he/she knows about any special arrangements or support that needs to be made . - We will make sure that all records are passed on as soon as possible. - If possible, and if appropriate, we will arrange for staff from the new school to meet the child at our school prior to a move.